LouisDesdoigts/dLux/docs/API/utils/math.md

 # Math Utility Functions

-This module only contains a single function used to calcluate factorials differentiably.
+This module contains functions used to

 ## Factorial

-Calculates the factorial of a number.
+Differentiably calculates the factorial of a number.
+Jax-friendly!

 ??? info "Factorial API"
     ::: dLux.utils.math.factorial